Bryan Primus

 -----END OPENSSH PRIVATE KEY-----

-If everything is done correctly, you should see your public and private key in the output as shown above.
+If everything is done correctly, we should see our public and private key in the output as shown above.

 Connect to a Remote Repository